-PwC uses a range of service providers to help us maximise the quality and efficiency of our services and our business operations (including internal business requirements, such as recruitment and human capital requirements).
-We may transfer or disclose the personal data we collect to third party contractors, subcontractors, and/or their subsidiaries and affiliates.
-This means that individuals and organisations outside of PwC will sometimes have access to personal information held by PwC and may collect or use it from or on behalf of PwC.
-This may include, but is not limited to, independent contractors and consultants, travel service providers, mail houses, off-site security storage providers, information technology providers, event managers, credit managers, debt collecting agencies, providers of identity management, website hosting and management, data analysis, data backup, security and cloud storage services.
-The third party providers may use their own third party subcontractors that have access to personal data (subprocessors).
+Please note, in accordance with the above, sometimes individuals and organisations outside of PwC will have access to personal information held by PwC and may collect or use it from or on behalf of PwC.
+Some of these third party providers may use their own third party subcontractors that have access to personal information (sub-processors).
 It is our policy to use only service providers and third party providers that are bound to maintain appropriate levels of security and confidentiality, to process personal information only as instructed by PwC and in accordance with our privacy guidelines and not to keep, use or disclose personal information we provide to them for any unauthorised purposes.
 We also require the flow of those same obligations down to their sub-processors.
-If PwC' staff obtain products or services offered by a third party pursuant to an agreement or arrangement between that third party and PwC, such as a credit card provider, we may provide your personal information to that third party, including information that relates to your use of such services.

-We retain personal data processed by us for as long as is necessary for the purpose for which it was collected and in accordance with our Retention Policies.
-Personal information may be held longer periods where extended retention periods are required by law or regulation and as necessary in order to defend our legal rights.
+We retain personal information for as long as is necessary for the purpose for which it was collected and in accordance with our Retention Policies.
+Personal information may be held for longer periods where extended retention periods are required by law or regulation and as necessary in order to defend our legal rights.

-In addition to disclosures permitted under this policy, we may disclose your personal information to other PwC firms within the PwC global network.
+In addition to disclosures permitted under this policy, we may disclose your personal information to other PwC firms within the PwC global network (PwC Network Firms).

-For a list of where the PwC firms are located, see PwC member firm locations
+For a list of where the PwC Network Firms are located, see PwC office locations.

-We may share personal data with other PwC member firms where necessary for administrative purposes and to provide professional services to our clients (e.g. when providing services involving advice from PwC member firms in different territories) or for any of the purposes set out above.
+We may share personal information with other PwC member firms where necessary, for example for administrative purposes and to provide professional services to our clients (e.g. when providing services involving advice from PwC member firms in different territories) or for any of the purposes set out above.

-PwC and other PwC firms with which we exchange information may also use overseas facilities or contractors to process or back-up our information or to provide certain services to us (e.g. offshore cloud service providers).
+PwC and other PwC Network Firms with which we exchange information may also use overseas facilities or contractors to process or back-up our information or to provide certain services to us (e.g. offshore cloud service providers).
 These PwC Network Firms, service providers and contractors may not be New Zealand entities or regulated by the Privacy Act, and may not be subject to privacy laws that provide the same level of protection as New Zealand’s Privacy Act.
-By providing personal information to us, you consent to the disclosure of your personal information to such PwC firms, service providers and contractors on this basis.
+By providing personal information to us, you consent to the disclosure of your personal information to such PwC Network Firms, service providers and contractors on this basis.

-However, any such transfer of information does not change any of our commitments to safeguard your privacy and the information remains subject to existing confidentiality obligations.
+Any such transfer of personal information does not change any of our commitments to safeguard your privacy and the information will remain subject to any existing confidentiality obligations.

 This policy also applies to any personal information we collect via our websites, including pwc.co.nz, and applications including mobile applications.
-In addition to personal information you provide to us directly (such as where you make a request or complete a registration form).
+In addition to personal information you provide to us directly (such as where you make a direct request to us or complete a registration form).

 Cookies and web beacons are used on some PwC websites.